xiaopengCode/PersonalDeepMind/README.md

 # PersonalityDeepMind
-The repository for personalityDeepMind.Using deep learning methods to learn personal personality, emotions and other information, can ultimately achieve the purpose of personality simulation.
+The repository for PersonalityDeepMind.Using deep learning methods to learn personal personality, emotions and other information, can ultimately achieve the purpose of personality simulation.